A collection of facts and statistics on the benefits of good business writing and the cost of bad.

 We work with national and global brands, helping them connect with their customers and colleagues using a differentiating, consistent and engaging voice.

 Through our work we’ve seen:

-- Version 2, not 20: Dysfunctional client-agency relationships be turned around and their work regularly approved first time.
+- Version 2, not 20: Dysfunctional client-agency relationships are turned around and their work regularly approved the first time.

 - 10x more efficient writing teams: Increasing writing loads handled by an unchanged level of writers.